osquery/foundation/docs/office-hours/20201027_meeting_notes.md

 * startup messages about what subsystems are enabled (event providers and whatnot) might make sense in INFO
 * Should it include errors? (we appear mixed)
 * Errors are not always clear, they often need more information
-* Info should probably be understandable from a user perspectie
+* Info should probably be understandable from a user perspectives
 * Normal runtime is Info, and it should be be quiet

 For example, [`process_open_sockets`](https://github.com/osquery/osquery/pull/6546) returns data that is a `uint64`, but sqlite only supports `int64`.
 So there is _always_ a cast error here.
 It's not clear what the right approach should be.